DFE-Digital/publish-teacher-training/load_testing/README.md

 ***

-## Output & Monitoring
+## Output

-- **Local:**
-  Results are printed in the terminal.
+k6 prints the results in the terminal.
 Each run also writes `find-load-test-summary.json` and `find-load-test-report.html` to the directory you started it from.
-- **Cloud (Grafana):**
-  Real-time dashboards, historic tracking, and alerting available in Grafana Cloud (requires authentication).
+Both files are ignored by git.

+Keep the files if you want to compare two runs.
+A run does not keep a history, because nothing collects the results after the run stops.